oxygenium-network/oxygenium/.autodoc/docs/markdown/wallet/src/main/scala/org/alephium/wallet/api/model/WalletUnlock.md

 In this example, a `WalletUnlock` object is created with a password and an optional mnemonic passphrase.
 This object is then passed as a parameter to the `unlockWallet` method in the wallet API.
 The API would then use this object to unlock the wallet and perform the requested operation.
 ## Questions:
  1. What is the purpose of this code and where is it used in the Alephium project?
-- This code defines a case class called `WalletUnlock` and is located in the `org.alephium.wallet.api.model` package.
+- This code defines a case class called `WalletUnlock` and is located in the `org.oxygenium.wallet.api.model` package.
 It is likely used for unlocking a wallet in the Alephium project.

 2. What parameters does the `WalletUnlock` case class take and what do they represent?
 - The `WalletUnlock` case class takes a `password` parameter of type `String` which likely represents the password needed to unlock the wallet.
 It also takes an optional `mnemonicPassphrase` parameter of type `Option[String]` which may represent an additional passphrase needed to unlock the wallet.